LouisYLWang/Sync-Sofa/readme.md

 2. Refresh video page (to make changes work).
 3. `Shift + ctrl + i` in Windows or `Shift + cmd + i` in MacOS.
 4. Choose `console` tab.

+### Can not open VLC web Interface

+First, check if `http://127.0.0.1:8080/`can be opened successfully, if the answer is not, go and check if `8080` is binded by some other process.
+If this process can be shuted down, turn it off and try again.

+If not, please change the default port of the VLC web interface to `9891`.
+(Will come into operation from `v1.0.10`)

 # Sync Sofa (在线视频同步播放插件)